klmeager/method_comparison/README.md

 # Counting Sheep (Variants): A Tale of Bioinformatic Pipelines

-This repository contains workflows, scripts, and benchmarking results from a methods comparison project evaluating short variant and structural variant calling pipelines for **ovine whole genome sequencing (WGS)** data.
+This repository contains workflows, scripts, and benchmarking results from a methods comparison project evaluating short variant calling pipelines for **ovine whole genome sequencing (WGS)** data.
 The project is part of my PhD research on **molecular characterisation of inherited diseases in livestock**, conducted at the University of Sydney and Elizabeth Macarthur Agricultural Institute (NSW DPIRD).

 ---